Shrey113/Adb-Device-Manager/README.md

 - **Connection & Pairing:** Seamlessly connect devices through USB, QR code, or wireless ADB pairing.
 Detailed connection logs and status indicators help you track and manage each device.
 - **File Transfer & Synchronization:** Enjoy an advanced file transfer system that supports drag & drop, scheduled transfers, batch processing, and real-time synchronization between your PC and devices.
 - **Screen Mirroring & Casting:** Mirror your Android device's screen with minimal latency.
 Customize quality, resolution, and audio streaming options for the best viewing experience.
-- **Screen Mirroring & Casting:** Mirror your Android device’s screen with minimal latency.
+- **Screen Mirroring & Casting:** Mirror your Android device's screen with minimal latency.
 Customize quality, resolution, and audio streaming options for the best viewing experience.
 - **Application Control:** Open Android apps in separate windows, resize and rearrange them on your desktop, and use built-in shortcuts for enhanced multitasking.
 - **Notification Management:** View and manage incoming notifications with a fully customizable interface that lets you prioritize alerts and set up dedicated notification channels.